-Moody's Investors Service ("Moody's"), S&P Global Ratings ("S&P") and Fitch Ratings ("Fitch") have assigned their long and short-term ratings of Aa3/VMIG1, AA-/A-1, and AA-/F1, respectively, to the Bonds.
-Kroll Bond Rating Agency, Inc.("Kroll") has assigned the Bonds a long-term rating of AA.
-Fitch and S&P have assigned a "stable" credit outlook on the State's general obligation debt.
-Moody's and Kroll have assigned a "negative" credit outlook on the State's general obligation debt.
-Each such rating and credit outlook reflects only the views of the respective rating agency, and an explanation of the significance of such rating and credit outlook may be obtained from such rating agency.
-There is no assurance that such ratings will continue for any given period of time or that they will not be revised or withdrawn entirely by such rating agency if in the judgment of such rating agency circumstances so warrant.
-A downward revision or withdrawal of any such rating may have an adverse effect on the market prices of the Bonds.
+The 2016 Bonds have been rated "Aa3" by Moody's Investors Service ("Moody's"), 7 World Trade Center, New York, New York; "AA" by Standard & Poor's ("Standard & Poor's"), 55 Water Street, New York, New York and "AA-" by Fitch Ratings ("Fitch"), One State Street Plaza, New York, New York.
+Fitch has assigned a "stable" credit outlook on the University's general obligation debt.
+Standard & Poor's and Moody's have assigned a "negative" credit outlook on the University's general obligation debt.
+Each such rating and credit outlook reflects only the views of the respective rating agency and an explanation of the significance of such ratings and credit outlooks can be obtained from Moody's, Standard & Poor's and Fitch, respectively.
+Such ratings are not intended as a recommendation to buy or own the 2016 Bonds.
+There is no assurance that such ratings will continue for any period of time or that they will not be revised or withdrawn.
+Any downward revision or withdrawal of any of such ratings on the 2016 Bonds may have an adverse effect on the market price thereof.